eric116/veracrypt-w10-patcher/README.md

 # Windows 10 media patcher for upgrading VeraCrypt-encrypted systems
-This script prepares a Windows 10 installation media to upgrade VeraCrypt-encrypted (and also TrueCrypt-encrypted) Windows 10 systems **without the need to decrypt them**.
+This script prepares a Windows 10 installation media to upgrade VeraCrypt-encrypted (and TrueCrypt-encrypted) Windows 10 systems **without the need to decrypt them**.

 ## Update

 * **[VeraCrypt 1.23](https://github.com/veracrypt/VeraCrypt/releases/tag/VeraCrypt_1.23)** now supports the [ReflectDrivers mechanism](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-command-line-options) to perform upgrades of Windows 10 without decrypting.
   Continue reading to learn more about it.

-* **The patcher still works for the new "Windows 10 October Update" (Version 1809)!** Usual, setups using BIOS/[UEFI+CSM](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface#CSM) do well while regular UEFI setups tends to cause trouble.
+* **The patcher still works for the new "Windows 10 October Update" (Version 1809)!** Usually, setups using BIOS/[UEFI+CSM](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface#CSM_booting) do well while regular UEFI setups tends to cause trouble.
   Check the Reports on the ["Hall of Fame"-Issue](https://github.com/th-wilde/veracrypt-w10-patcher/issues/2) (for successful upgrades) and the ["Hall of Blame"-Issue](https://github.com/th-wilde/veracrypt-w10-patcher/issues/3) (for unsuccessful upgrades) to evaluate the risk for your system.

 ## General